microsoft/lsvmtools/README.md

 # make
 ```

+These commands build LSVMPREP and an unsigned LSVMLOAD.

 To run the tests, type:

 ```
 # make tests
 ```

-This builds LSVMPREP and an unsigned LSVMLOAD.

 License
 -------